top of page

 Question: Why Didn’t J&J Use the Montgomery Township Campus for Its New Manufacturing Plant

 Of course, some residents and neighbors may not want manufacturing to resume at 199 Grandview.
-But there may be some value in being asked.
+But that is how the property is zoned.

 The Montgomery News asked Montgomery Township Mayor Neena Singh for her thoughts on this.